 · To keep the bees from starving:

 o I Feed a saturated solution ie.. dissolve as much sugar as you can in the water.
 This is best accomplished by heating the water to just under boil and mix or stir until no more sugar will dissolve.
 Stirring is a critical step as “burned or caramelized” sugar is not good for your bees and should not be fed to them.
 It has been my experience that roughly 50 lbs. of sugar can be dissolved in 3 gallons of water using this method.
 One and one half 10 lb. bag to one gallon of water is an acceptable mix for small quantities.
-HOWEVER, I increase the water content by 1/2 gallon in real cold weather to prevent the sugar crystallizing in the jars. ie...I mix 3 1/2 gallons of water to 50 lbs. of sugar in cold weather.
+HOWEVER, I increase the water content by 1/2 gallon in very cold weather to prevent the sugar crystallizing in the jars. ie...I mix 3 1/2 gallons of water to 50 lbs. of sugar in cold weather.
 It can be difficult to tell that the sugar has crystallized so best not to take the chance.

 o This will not likely stimulate brood production but it is the best approach to prevent starvation.